What we do

 2. We represent the Early Years workforce on various local panels and working groups such as CONTACTS and Special Bases Panels and liaise with colleagues in other boroughs where necessary.

-Referral to our service comes through the early years setting following parental consent.
+Referral to our service comes through the early years setting following parental/carer consent.

-We also have some referrals directly from professional colleagues, e.g. Speech and Language Therapists, again, following parental consent.
+We also have some referrals directly from professional colleagues, e.g. Speech and Language Therapists, again, following parental/carer consent.

-Should parents wish us to observe their child to offer advice, they should initially approach the SENCo in whichever setting their child attends.
+Should parents or carers wish us to observe their child to offer advice, they should initially approach the SENDCo in whichever setting their child attends.

 Childminders can access advice via the childminder development officer.